chillemille/OverOptimism_in_GeneSetAnalysis/README.md

 The *R* script to generate the input data sets for the Pickrell **and** the Bottomly data set is stored in the file
 - **generate_Inputs_DAVID.R**

-The generated input data sets are then stored in the folder
+The generated input data sets are then stored in the folders
 - `Results/Intermediate_results/DAVID/Pickrell`
 - `Results/Intermediate_results/DAVID/Bottomly`

+and in there in subfolders that corresponds to the given phenotypes (original phenotypes or phenotype permutations 1-10)

-Note that for the Pickrell and the Bottomly data set respectively, the input objects for the web application are identical across both tasks 1 and 2 since the individual optimisation steps are identical.
+Note that for the Pickrell and the Bottomly data set respectively, the input objects for the web application are identical across both tasks 1 and 2 since the individual optimisation steps are (almost) identical.

 #### 2. Run DAVID optimisation
 Access the link https://david.ncifcrf.gov/.
 An input list generated in step 1 can be uploaded by clicking on **Start Analysis** and submitting the iput gene list under `Step 1: Enter Gene List`.
 Select the identifier as **Ensembl_Gene_ID** and set the list type as **Gene List**.

-A more detailed illustration of the steps of the optimisation process to be performed by hand can be taken from the corresponding screenshots.
+The optimisation steps are the following (see corresponding screenshots for more detailed illustrations):

+1. Upload default list of differentially expressed genes (generated using DESeq2; gene set database GO (BP)): **DEGs_DESeq2_... .txt**
+2. Upload list of differentially expressed genes generated using limma (gene set database GO (BP)): **DEGs_limma_... .txt**
+3. Change gene set database to KEGG (for goal 1 only; must be klicked in web application)
+4. Upload alternative universe (**universe_DESeq2_... .txt** or **universe_limma_... .txt** according to whether step1 or step 2 leads to better results w.r.t the optimisation task).

+In each step, you choose the option that leads to better results w.r.t the given optimisation task (task 1 or task 2).

 #### 3. Inspect documentation of the results (folder `Results/Screenshots_WebApplications`)
 For task 1, you find the documentation screenshots (and Excel results files) in the folder